discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 <p class="tip">A permissions parameter also exists to restrict or guarantee the permission your bot will have on the server you add it to.
 For ease of usage, it is recommended to use [this](https://discordapi.com/permissions.html) website.</p>

+<p class="warning">If you get an error message saying "Bot requires a code grant." then head over into your Application's settings and disable the "Require OAuth2 Code Grant" option.
+You usually shouldn't enable this checkbox unless you know what you are doing.</p>

 ## Creating and using your own invite link

 Right.
 So if you've been paying attention, you'll likely have figured out that to add your own bot to a server, you're going to have to substitute the ``client_id=...`` part of the link with your bot Application's ID.